SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/ssl-certificate.md

 * **Associate the SSL certificate with the custom domain used in the SysKit Point Web App URL**
 * **Add a public DNS A record on your custom domain pointing to Point Virtual Machine's public IP address**

+## Deploy SysKit Point to a test environment

-**When configuring SysKit Point in a test environment**, you can use:
+When configuring SysKit Point in a **test environment** you can use:

 * **Azure default domain** `cloudapp.azure.com` **in SysKit Point Web App URL**; for example, `https://azurevmname.eastus.cloudapp.azure.com`
 * **Self-signed certificate created by SysKit Point**